Timeline in the case of 12-year-old Archie Battersbee

 – June 13

-Mrs Justice Arbuthnot rules that Archie is dead and said doctors can lawfully stop treating him.
+Mrs Justice Arbuthnot rules that Archie is dead and says doctors can lawfully stop treating him.
 Archie’s family say they plan to appeal.

 – June 20